debridge-finance/debridge-launcher/README.md

 # Usage

 1. Set api credential in `apicredential` file.
-2. Put keystore file to `secrets/keystore.json`.
+2. Put keystore file to `secrets/keystore.json`. (convert private key to keystore.json: https://iotexscan.io/wallet or other similar resources)
 3. Store the password that decrypts the key from `keystore` in `password.txt`
 4. Set the addresses of the aggregators in the `chainlink-*/burn-jobs.json` and `chainlink-*/mint-jobs.json`.
 5. Configure postgres.env: